Copper Mountain, Wyoming, USA

 THE COPPER MOUNTAIN URANIUM PROJECT

-FAVOURABLE DISTRICT WITH ACCESS TO INFRASTRUCTURE
+TIER-ONE JURISDICTION WITH EXCELLENT ACCESS TO INFRASTRUCTURE

 One of the largest uranium projects in Wyoming.